apache/cordova-docs/docs/en/edge/cordova/events/events.resume.md

 Details
 -------

-Cordova consists of two code bases: native and JavaScript.
-The `resume` event fires when the native code pulls the application from the background.
+The `resume` event fires when the native platform pulls the application out from the background.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.